I have successfully taught my son and numerous other children to read in 30 days.

 Young children read words like symbols (without breaking the word down into its component parts) and most of the common words cannot be sounded out anyway; so your child will be learning these common words in the same way that they would memorise anything else.

 If you, for example, showed your child 100 objects, 10 at a time (like a duster, a cup, a pencil, a shoe, etc) and asked them to memorise these items, you can easily get them to recall and identify all 100 of these items in a few weeks.
 This is the exact process that you will use to teach your child the 100 most common words giving them access to half of everything written.

-By teaching your child to read using words and phrases that they are interested in, will make them come back for more making reading the gift that keeps on giving.
+Teaching your child to read using words and phrases that they are interested in will make them come back for more, making reading the gift that keeps on giving.

 Why Start With Reading?

 Our modern education system is based on reading and all learning is done through reading.
 It is therefore the best and most logical place to start.